Your skin looks yellow

 You develop pancreatitis

 "Unexplained or chronic pancreatitis can be caused by a small tumor on the pancreas," says Dr. DiMaio.
 Though pancreatitis is more commonly caused by gallstones, new medications, or alcohol abuse, if you develop the condition and don't have any of those risk factors, it could be something more serious, he says.
+Don't miss these other signs of cancer in men that go ignored.

 You have poor oral hygiene